Rappetor/Sovol-SV08-Mainline/files-used/config/readme.md

 ## Crowsnest
 Default Sovol crowsnest .conf is added as well.
 Please add the webcam in Mainsail -> Interface Settings -> Webcams.

+##Pico
+Adding a pico to the SV08 for a chamber thermistor